 - Membership in a group or race

-Do H1B Visas Lead To A Green Card?
+Do H1B Visas Lead to a Green Card?

 Non-immigrant visas like H1B’s and L1’s are both of dual intent.
 This means that you’re given the option to apply for green card status while under those permits.

-How to Get H1B Visa?
+How to Get an H1B Visa

 In order to get an H1B visa, you’ll need to complete the following: